LucijaZuzic/django-sopila/README.md

 This will save your ngrok link as the address for all requests.

-*Note: You include either an adress and a port number (X.X.X.X:port) or the link withot `https://` or `http://`.*
+You include either an address and a port number (`X.X.X.X:port`) or the link without `https://` or `http://`.

 ## Optional Cleanup

-Run the script `sheet_generator\management\commands\cleanup.py` to remove all the old audio files, raw predictions, and generated PDF files.
+Run the script `cleanup.py` in `management`, inside `commands`, inside `sheet_generator`, to remove all the old audio files, raw predictions, and generated PDF files.

-*Note: This is only done by the system administrator if none of the files are needed for furter use.*
+This is only done by the system administrator if none of the files are needed for further use.

 # Appendix